tapjs/tapjs/docs/cli/index.md

                               captured by default and sent to the coveralls.io service.

+  --typescript --ts           Run .ts files with `node -r ts-node/register`

+                              In order for this to work,
+                              you must intsall `ts-node` locally.

   --no-coverage --no-cov      Do not capture coverage information.
                               Note that if nyc is already loaded, then the coverage info will still be captured.